Mary

 Mary (she/her) is a clinical counseling intern pursuing her master’s degree in Clinical Mental Health Counseling with a concentration in Drama Therapy at Lesley University.
 She provides therapy for adult individuals integrating humanistic, liberation psychology, and creative arts frameworks to support clients in their journeys of meaning-making through life’s challenges.

-Mary’s approach is trauma- and attachment-informed and incorporates aspects of Drama Therapy, Expressive Arts Therapy, and Internal Family Systems (IFS) Therapy.
+Mary’s approach is trauma- and attachment-informed, emphasizing creative and embodied methods to help clients explore the emotional roots of their challenges through storytelling, art-making, and expressive techniques.
 Her fundamental belief is that people make sense – that every part of us, even those shaped by pain, can be understood through compassion and curiosity.
-Her practice incorporates creative and embodied methods to help clients explore the emotional roots of their challenges through stories and creativity.
-She welcomes clients from diverse spiritual and cultural backgrounds and holds a particular interest in working with LGBTQ+ individuals, creatives, and those navigating complex trauma, religious trauma, dissociation, or existential questions of purpose and belonging.
+She works under supervision using evidence-informed approaches including drama therapy, expressive arts, and Internal Family Systems (IFS) frameworks.
+Mary welcomes clients from diverse spiritual and cultural backgrounds and holds a particular interest in supporting LGBTQ+ individuals, young adults, and those navigating complex trauma, religious trauma, dissociation, or existential questions of purpose and belonging.

-Aside from her clinical work, Mary has experience as an interdisciplinary artist dabbling in music-making, creative writing, dancing, and acting.
+Aside from her clinical work, Mary has experience as an interdisciplinary artist and enjoys music-making, creative writing, dancing, and acting.
 She welcomes artists and creatives who are interested in exploring their craft in the therapeutic space.
-Mary also welcomes and affirms clients exploring diverse sexualities, gender expressions, and relationship structures, including polyamory, kink, and asexual or aromantic identities.
+Mary also welcomes and affirms clients who are neurodivergent, gender expansive, and those exploring diverse relationship structures, including polyamory, kink, and asexual or aromantic identities.